-Alliance Guiding Principles and Vision for our policy work:
+Alliance Vision and Guiding Principles for our policy work:

-Vision: Alliance member organizations strive to serve the behavioral health care needs of Mainers with the highest quality and most compassionate care available, in the least restrictive environment, in their home community.
+Vision: The behavioral health care needs of Mainers are met with the highest quality and most compassionate care available, in the least restrictive environment, in their home communities.

 - STRENGTHENING YOUTH, ADULTS, FAMILIES, and COMMUNITIES